 #2) Why did you decide to pursue an MBA?

 My current work portfolio is limited to guiding the implementation of the strategies formulated by the organisation in the form of infrastructure and scale-up projects.
 Fuelled by the inquisitiveness about the strategic facet of running an organization & aspiration of building a strong business layer on my foundational skills, I wanted to leverage my existing experience to pivot my career from a tactical role to a strategic one.
 I wanted to get out of the frog’s well and utilise my proclivity for problem solving to solve larger business problems, creating more impact, and an MBA appeared as the logical step up for the same.

-#3) Why did you choose Anshul (from Faith Career) as your ISB application mentor?
+#3) Why did you choose Faith Career as your ISB application mentor?

-I bumped into Anshul through a LinkedIn connect’s recommendation with only 4 days to go for my ISB application.
+I bumped into Faith Career through a LinkedIn connect’s recommendation with only 4 days to go for my ISB application.
 But as they say, if you’re willing enough, the right person appears.
-Anshul sounded extremely confident and thorough with the ISB application, and he himself had the experience of interviewing ISB candidates, which made my decision even easier.
-Looking back, it was a great decision as working with Anshul reinforced my confidence and structure of thoughts both in the application and the interview.
+They sounded extremely confident and thorough with the ISB application, and they himself had the experience of interviewing ISB candidates, which made my decision even easier.
+Looking back, it was a great decision as working with Faith Career reinforced my confidence and structure of thoughts both in the application and the interview.

 #4) What tips would you like to share with an aspirant who is working on their ISB application?

 1. Believe: It’s important that you start your application with a lot of self-belief.
 Don’t reject

 yourself; leave it on the school to decide.

 2. Introspect: Introspect and introspect well!
 We often tend to miss out on some significant

 achievements thinking that they’re pretty normal.